-Yes.
-The dates when the Earth reaches the extreme points on its orbit are not fixed because of the variations in its eccentricity.
-In 1246, the December Solstice was on the same day as the Earth reached its Perihelion.
-Since then, the Perihelion and Aphelion dates have drifted by a day every 58 years.
-In the short-term, the dates can vary up to 2 days from one year to another.
+Due to variations in the eccentricity of the Earth's orbit, the dates when the Earth reaches its perihelion or aphelion are not fixed.
+In 1246, the December Solstice was on the same day as the Earth reached its perihelion.
+Since then, the perihelion and aphelion dates have drifted by a day every 58 years.
+In the short-term, the dates can vary up to two days from one year to another.

-Mathematicians and astronomers estimate that in the year 6430, over 4000 years from now, the timing of the Perihelion and the March Equinox will coincide.
+Mathematicians and astronomers estimate that in 6430, over 4000 years from now, the perihelion will coincide with the March equinox.

 Perigee and Apogee

-Like the Earth's orbit around the Sun, the Moon's path around the Earth is elliptical.
-The point in the Moon's orbit that is closest to the Earth is called the Perigee and the point farthest from the Earth is known as the Apogee.
-The terms are also sometimes used interchangeably with the Earth's Perihelion and Aphelion.
+The Moon's path around the Earth is also elliptical.
+The point in the Moon's orbit that is closest to the Earth is called the perigee and the point farthest from the Earth is known as the apogee.
+The terms are also sometimes used interchangeably with the Earth's perihelion and aphelion.

 Did You Know...